idemeum/idemeum-docs-vue.github.io/remote-access/remote-windows-desktop.md

 :::

-* When a remote Windows desktop is inavtivated you will see a red exclamation mark on the `My applications` page.
+* When a remote Windows desktop is inactivated you will see a red exclamation mark on the `My applications` page.
 Moreover, admin will receive a notification in the notification tray.

 ![Windows desktop not available](../remote-access/images/remote-desktop-inactive-admin-alert.png)